 Consider up to 1000 vertical and/or battered piles in the same pile group analysis.
 Each pile can have different cross-section and flexural stiffness in orthogonal directions.

-GROUP comes equipped with electronic copies of detailed user's manual and a technical manual, as well as over 25 examples and input files.
+GROUP comes equipped with electronic copies of detailed User's Manual and a Technical Manual, as well as multiple examples and input files.
 Download and view the examples and input files with GROUP running in Demo mode.